 The synthetic’s promise of a maintenance-free material seemed like the magic formula that came to solve all the troubles of the common wood species for decking.
 Unfortunately, this isn’t the truth.
 Composite decking, whether it’s Capstock or regular composite, has shown that it needs care.
 Cleaning must be done yearly with special cleaning agents to advert growth of any detrimental agents.
 This has to be done as soon as anything appears, which can be bi-monthly to every quarter of the year.
 Perhaps the biggest problem is the fading of these synthetics over time.
 Unlike wood, once faded, these plastic materials won’t come back to their original color.
 The promise of a maintenance-free deck is hopeful at best, and deceitful at worst.

 The wonderful thing about our decking is that it maintains its structural integrity as the decades pass.
-This means there’s none of the cracking, splintering and or deterioration that is typical with species like Southern Yellow Pine.
+This means there’s none of the deterioration that is typical with species like Southern Yellow Pine.
 Our decking weathers beautifully to grey, but it stays solid.
 With our hardwood choices of Ipe, Cumaru, Tigerwood, Garapa, and Massaranduba, you can expect to have one of the densest and strongest woods available on the market.
 All of these woods are at least 2x stronger and much denser than any of the common wood used for decks.

 Having a desire for a low-maintenance material is when our Brazilian hardwood decking becomes most enticing.
 Using any of our species of hardwoods won’t promise you a deck that, without any help, will be pristine for many decades.
 We are realistic and we know that our decking needs some maintenance, no matter how minimal it is.
 The maintenance you can expect with our hardwoods is to have to rinse off the deck with warm water.
 If you leave the deck without cleaning for months, you may need to use a cleaner and brightener solution.
 Don’t worry, this is a powder that dissolves in warm water and gets applied with a mop; if you can mop a floor you can use these solutions.
 Finally, to keep the color of any of our woods, you will need to re-apply Ipe Oil once every year to two years depending on how much sun your deck sees.
 This oil acts as a sunscreen, and brings out the rich tones of the wood’s grain.
 Unlike most other products on the market, this oil doesn’t need a million things before it’s applied.
 If your deck is clean, just apply it again!